marccompte/vuejs-roadmap/README.md

 Explanations in some cases should be pretty shallow, later on we'll go more in depth on most of them.

-There may not be enough time to do the last bonuses.
-Do them in the next session, if not possible in this one.

 #### Iteration 1

 ##### Step 1.
 Loading Vue.js as a CDN